 AI has come a long way in generating content and can be a valuable tool for writers.
 However, it still needs the human touch to make content engaging and informative.
 AI can provide a framework and research quickly, but I think it is still up to human writers to add their creativity and perspective to make the content unique and exciting.

-While I feel the final article isn’t quite up to par, I admit that my approach could be partly to blame.
+While I feel the final article isn’t quite up to par, my approach would be partly to blame.
 The text, at the very least, provides a starting point and a list of references.
 However, I don’t believe the article offers much useful information to the reader; they would need to look elsewhere to learn more than a basic outline of an idea.

 I prefer to publish an article that brings together insights from multiple sources, supports certain ideas or actions, and leads to a clear conclusion.
 I don’t think the output from ChatGPT meets these goals, and I have doubts that further interaction would lead to better results.